-Activated "Point of Interest" renders the current editing only to a specially defined area of the image.
+Activated "Point of Interest" renders current edit only to a specially defined area of the image.
 The effects will be applied in their full form, however only visible in the specified spots, the rest of the image will be left unaffected.
-This effect is intended for very large, high-resolution photos, for example panorama pictures.
+This effect is intended for very large, high-resolution photos, e.g. panorama pictures.